Sourabh-Kumar04/Cpp/README.md

 ## Parameter Passing Technique in C/C++
 - There are different parameter passing techniques like -
   1. Pass By Value
-  2. Pass By Reference
+  2. Pass By Pointer
-  3. Pass By Result
+  3. Pass By Reference
-  4. Pass By Name
+  4. Pass By Result
-  5. Pass By Text
+  5. Pass By Value-Result
+  6. Pass By Name
-  6. Pass By Need
+  7. Pass By Need

 #### 1. Pass By Value
 - This method uses **in-mode semantics.**
 - Changes made to formal parameters do not get transmitted back to the caller.
 - Any modifications to the formal parameter variable inside the called function or method affect only the separate storage location and will not be reflected in the actual parameter in the calling environment.

   ![image](https://github.com/SourabhKumar2633/-C-C-concept/assets/146738264/fede0c7e-7821-4e93-ad3a-a09e705fc0bd)

   ![image](https://github.com/SourabhKumar2633/-C-C-concept/assets/146738264/f32ceddc-3347-4ce2-95db-09036ee37f44)